-In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the additional information.
+In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
+Use the UP and DOWN buttons, as necessary, to view the additional information.

-■ The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
-Press the M button to return to the Main Menu.
+The diagnostic tool will display a code only if codes are present in the vehicle's computer memory.
+If no codes are present, a "No OEM Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
+Press the SYSTEM MENU (§) button to return to the System Menu.

-- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
+- 3. If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the diagnostic tool's communication link with the vehicle's computer disconnects.
 To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 4.
-When the last retrieved DTC has been displayed and the DTC button is pressed, the Diagnostic Tool returns to the "Priority" Code. - To exit the enhanced mode, press the SYSTEM MENU 3 button to return to the System menu.
-Use the UP △ and DOWN ⊙ buttons, as necessary, to highlight Global OBD, then press the ENTER 4 button to return to the Global OBD2 mode.
+When the last retrieved DTC has been displayed and the DTC button is pressed, the diagnostic tool returns to the "Priority" Code. - To view additional enhanced DTCs, repeat steps 1 through 4, above. - To exit the enhanced mode, press the SYSTEM MENU (\$) button to return to the System Menu.
+Use the UP and and DOWN buttons, as necessary, to highlight Global OBD, then press the ENTER button to return to the Global OBD2 mode.